Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 The sole uses wood and leather construction for a vintage look but is better sealed than traditional boots using these materials.

-If you’ve got a vintage classic and want appropriate footwear to take it out on a Sunday, these boots might be a good call.
+These boots might be a good call if you’ve got a vintage classic and want appropriate footwear to take it out on a Sunday.

 - Classic looks